AutodeskRoboticsLab/Mimic/mimic/scripts/extern/extern.md

 _Used for graphing in Mimic's Analysis package_ **Notes:**
 	- At the time of this writing, the most recent PyQtGraph release (0.10.0) lacked features necessary for Mimic's Analysis graphing module, so the master origin head was used
 	- Fixed small bug in PyQtGraph that caused misalignment of legend items [see: `mimic/scripts/extern/pyqtgraph/graphicsItems/LegendItem.py` [`commit`](https://github.com/AutodeskRoboticsLab/Mimic/commit/67a8389a707bd8e1d5a0619a93cc150b5237d01b#diff-a1a34d87a522bc6af94dae6db694521c)]
+	- Reorded libOrder in pyqtgraph/Qt.py to fix an [import error](https://github.com/AutodeskRoboticsLab/Mimic/issues/3) some users were facing
 >
 * **NumPy** [version*][[source](https://github.com/numpy/numpy)][[license](http://www.numpy.org/license.html#license)][[website](http://www.numpy.org/)]
 the fundamental package for scientific computing with Python